dotnet/linker/docs/error-codes.md

 - P/invoke method 'method' declares a parameter with COM marshalling.
 Correctness of COM interop cannot be guaranteed after trimming.
 Interfaces and interface members might be removed.
 - The internal attribute name 'attribute' being used in the xml is not supported by the linker, check the spelling and the supported internal attributes.

-#### `IL2051` Trim analysis: Call to `System.Reflection.MethodInfo.MakeGenericType` can not be statically analyzed.
+#### `IL2051` Trim analysis: Call to 'System.Reflection.MethodInfo.MakeGenericType' can not be statically analyzed.
 It's not possible to guarantee the availability of requirements of the generic type.

 - This can be either that the type on which the `MakeGenericType` is called can't be statically determined, or that the type parameters to be used for generic arguments can't be statically determined.
 If the open generic type has `DynamicallyAccessedMembersAttribute` on any of its generic parameters, ILLink currently can't validate that the requirements are fulfilled by the calling method.